boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

       packet of this Flow contained the respective TCP option, the value of the corresponding bit is 0.
 : Options are mapped to bits according to their option numbers.
-      Option number X is mapped to bit X.  TCP option numbers are maintained by IANA.
+      Option number X is mapped to bit position X.  TCP option numbers are maintained by IANA.
 : The value should be encoded in fewer octets as per the guidelines in {{Section 6.2 of !RFC7011}}.